Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 But SAM is still profitable and owns the largest craft operation in the US.
 Samuel Adams isn’t disappearing, and their Beyond Beer stuff keeps outpacing traditional categories.

-At these prices, they don’t need to hit home runs.
+The risk I’m watching: At these prices, they don’t need to hit home runs.
 Just stabilize volumes and cut costs.
 Operating leverage could drive big returns if they execute.
+But “if they execute” is doing a lot of work in that sentence.

 Dynamic Stock Chart for TICKER DEO

-The technology angle is huge.
+The technology angle is huge too.
 AB InBev’s digital platform generated $785 million in transactions, but nobody talks about it.
 Direct-to-consumer and supply chain optimization create moats that craft breweries can’t replicate.

 This isn’t a sector where you swing for the fences.
 These are cash flow machines navigating cyclical headwinds.
 Upside is moderate but probable, downside limited by asset values and dividends.